Loss and damage (climate change): Definition

+Loss and damage is connected to provision of climate finance and support, including liability, compensation and litigation.
+Loss and damage is also connected closely to mitigating greenhouse gas emissions and adapting to climate risks.
+Losses and damages arise when mitigation and adaptation actions to reduce climate impacts fail.
+They include the damages (and the risks of future damages) beyond those addressed by mitigation and adaptation.
+These losses and damages are sometimes referred to as 'residual' impacts or risks.
+Given the slow progress on implementing mitigation and adaptation, some losses and damages are already occurring, and further loss and damage is unavoidable.

 The UNFCCC has defined loss and damage to include harms resulting from sudden-onset events (climate disasters, such as cyclones) as well as slow-onset processes (such as sea level rise).
 Loss and damage can occur in human systems (such as livelihoods) as well as natural systems (such as biodiversity), though the emphasis in research and policy is on human impacts.
-Within the realm of loss and damage to human systems, a distinction is made between economic losses and non-economic losses.
+In human systems, a distinction is made between economic losses and non-economic losses.
+Economic losses and damage affect resources, goods and services that are commonly traded in the market.
+Non-economic losses and damage contain loss of family members and disappearance of cultures.
 The main difference between the two is that non-economic losses involve things that are not commonly traded in markets.

 Climate reparations are loss and damage payments which are based on the concept of reparations.
-Climate reparations are a form of climate justice, in which compensation is necessary to hold countries accountable for loss and damage resulting from historical emissions, and is an ethical and moral obligation.
+To proponents, they are a form of climate justice.
+Compensation is necessary to hold countries accountable for loss and damage resulting from historical emissions, and is an ethical and moral obligation.
 A Bangladeshi consultant remarked at COP26, "The term 'loss and damage' is a euphemism for terms we're not allowed to use, which are 'liability and compensation' ...
 'Reparations' is even worse."